casper-ecosystem/cep-78-enhanced-nft/README.md

 #### WhitelistMode

-The `WhitelistMode` dictates if the Acl whitelist restricting access to the mint entrypoint can be updated.
-There are currently two options:
+The `WhitelistMode` dictates if the Acl whitelist restricting access to the mint entry point can be updated.
+There are currently two options: two options:

 1. `Unlocked`: The Acl whitelist is unlocked and can be updated via the set variables endpoint.